daniellegb/Portfolio/README.md

 # Portfolio

-Welcome to my portifolio!
-Here you can find some code and solutions that I wrote as a continue study porpose.
+Welcome to my portfolio!
+Here you can find some codes and solutions that I wrote as an objective of ongoing study.

 ## Some Apps: